-Fees paid to and rebates received from the Responsible Entity and its related parties during the year are disclosed in note 12 to the financial statements.
+Fees paid to and rebates received from the Responsible Entity and its related parties out of Scheme property during the year are disclosed in note 12 to the financial statements.

 No fees were paid out of Scheme property to the directors of the Responsible Entity during the year.